kokahunter/neochat-local/README.md

 </p>

 ## Purpose
-The goal of this project is to provide a chat dApps running on nOs for encrypted messaging on the NEO blockchain.
+The goal of this project is to provide a chat dApp running on nOs for encrypted messaging on the NEO blockchain.
 This is a MVP and WIP, for example encyption is not yet implemented.

 ## Setup